MagdalenaS18/RBCProject/README.md

 The backend runs on 'http://localhost:8080'.

+In MySQL Workbench run the

+    create database your_database_name;

+command to create the database.

-After running the backend application, run the code from `accountmysql.txt` in MySQL and then run the code from `transactionmysql.txt`.
+After creating the database, run the backend application.

+In MySQL, run the commands from `accountmysql.txt` and then run the commands from `transactionmysql.txt`.

 **Frontend Setup**